-Alongside your grades, and any other conditions you need to meet, your personal statement will be used to decide if you should receive a place at that university.
-A lot of universities won't interview you, so this is your chance to get across your passion for the subject you want to study.
+As well as your grades, and any other conditions you need to meet, your personal statement will be used to decide if you receive a place at your chosen universities.

 - Why do you want to study your chosen subject?

 - What relevant skills and knowledge do you already have about this subject?

 - What do you do when you're not studying?

 It's important to remember that you only write one personal statement, which is read by all the universities you apply for, so you should avoid naming a specific university or course.